 FumeFX Volume Grid display (higher resolution)

 Note: It is important to remember that the higher the detail within the volume, the longer the amount of time it will take to run the simulation and the larger the amount of storage it will require.
-See the explanation in the Overview to help you determine your storage requirements.
+See the System Requirement explanation in the Overview to help you determine your storage requirements.

 With the FumeFX Grid selected, you'll be presented with the controls and rollouts necessary to access the power within FumeFX, and also serves as a starting point for your interaction with FumeFX.